f1337/f1337.github.io/scratchpad/way-of-working.md

 	- [Todo/Doing/Done is not your process](https://www.marcusoft.net/2017/02/comments-on-board-practices-2.html).
 	- [Blocked is not a column](https://www.marcusoft.net/2017/02/comments-on-board-practices.html).
 	- [Done is not a column](https://www.marcusoft.net/2017/02/comments-on-board-practices-3.html).
-- Work the board from right to left.
 - [Use WIP limits](https://www.marcusoft.net/2017/02/comments-on-board-practices-5.html).
 - [Use colors, wisely](https://www.marcusoft.net/2017/02/comments-on-board-practices-4.html).

 ## Daily re-planning huddles

 - Daily huddles are re-planning meetings, not status meetings.
--
+- [Work the board from right to left](https://www.marcusoft.net/2017/03/comments-on-board-practices-7.html), with the team focusing on h
 - [Focus on the work, not the workers](https://www.marcusoft.net/2017/02/comments-on-board-practices-6.html).

 ## Formal planning meetings